Lumavate-Team/documentation/docs/3-CLI.rst

      * - ``-c, --container ID``
        - The microservice container you want to edit.
      * - ``-v, --version INTEGER "*.*.*"``
-       - The version number of the microservice who you want to restart.
+       - The version number of the microservice you want to restart.
 For example, ``--version "9.9.9"``.
      * - ``--help``
        - A list of available sub-commands and options.
 Several commands and options have a description explaining what they do.